tormozz48/manual-test/README.md

 By default, the application will start on port 3001.
 You can access it at [http://localhost:3001](http://localhost:3001).

+## Database Integration

+This project uses SQLite with TypeORM for database operations:

+- **SQLite**: A lightweight, file-based database that requires no separate server
+- **TypeORM**: An ORM that can run in Node.js and supports TypeScript

+The database file is stored in the `data/` directory as `database.sqlite`.
+The application is configured to automatically create the database schema based on the entity definitions.

 ## Running Tests

 This project includes both unit tests and end-to-end tests: